 How an Individual Uses UIChoice

 Health care under the UIChoice plan may be obtained from any provider you wish.
-This plan includes three benefit levels.
-The provider or facility category you use automatically determines the plan benefit level within UIChoice.
+However, how much you pay for care will depend on the benefit level of the provider you choose.

 In Iowa, participating providers will accept payment arrangements and file claims for you with Blue Cross and Blue Shield.
 Payment is made directly to these providers.